Mark Keel

-Mark Anthony Keel (born October 1, 1961) is an American former professional football tight end in the National Football League (NFL) who played for the Kansas City Chiefs and Seattle Seahawks.
+Mark Anthony Keel (born October 1, 1961) is an American former professional football player who was a tight end in the National Football League (NFL) for the Kansas City Chiefs and Seattle Seahawks.
 He played college football for the Arizona Wildcats.
 He also played in the United States Football League (USFL) for the Arizona Wranglers, Chicago Blitz, and Jacksonville Bulls.
+He was selected by the New England Patriots in the ninth round (240th overall) of the 1983 NFL Draft.